-- unlikely or unable to obtain or retain employment that leads to economic self-sufficiency or wages comparable to or higher than wages from previous employment through career services; and - in need of training services to obtain or retain employment leading to economic self-sufficiency or wages comparable to or higher than wages from previous employment.
+- Unlikely or unable to obtain or retain employment that leads to economic self-sufficiency or wages comparable to or higher than wages from pervious employment through career services; and - In need of training services to obtain or retain employment leading to economic self-sufficiency or wages comparable to or high than wages from previous employment.

-WIOA allows the State, as well as the Local Boards, to adopt, calculate, or commission for approval an economic self-sufficiency standard that specifies the income needs of families, by family size, the number and ages of children in the family, and sub-state geographical considerations.
-Until such economic self-sufficiency standard(s) are determined, local workforce development areas may continue to use the "self-sufficiency" criteria adopted under WIA.
+WIOA allows the State, as well as Local Boards, to adopt, calculate, or commission for approval an economic self-sufficiency standard that specifies the income needs of families, by family size, the number and ages of children in the family, and sub-state geographical considerations.
+Until such economic self-sufficiency standard(s) are determined, local workforce development areas may continue to use "self-sufficiency" criteria adopted under WIA.
 At a minimum, such criteria provides "that self-sufficiency means employment that pays at least 100 percent of the LLSIL" based on family size and income.
 Self-sufficiency for dislocated workers may be defined in relation to a percentage of the layoff wage.
 These guidelines, along with Local Board criteria, should be used in determining the need for training services.

-Under WIA, 100 percent of the LLSIL was used to determine self-sufficiency.
 The USDOL 100% LLSIL is updated periodically when national guidelines change.
 It is important that the previous copies of the guidelines are kept and are not discarded.
-The older versions, for example, would be used to review income levels in effect at the time an individual originally applied for WIA.
+The older versions, for example, would be used to review income levels in effect at the time an individual originally applied for WIOA training services.